GABETROLL/Tetris3D/README.md

 <img src="docs/banner.png" alt="Tetromino pieces as a banner">

 # Tetris3D!
 Tetris3D is a Python, Pygame and Numpy script of 2D and 3D Tetris games.
-Its style is similar to NES Tetris, mixed with modernity.
+It's similar to NES Tetris but it's mixed with modernity.
 It first started as a personal project of Tetris in just 2D, then became my Portfolio Project for Holberton.
+It uses no 3D projection library, aand instead, does all of the 3D rendering with pygame and math alone.

 It has a 2D and 3D mode, NES controls, point systems and
 <img src="https://github.com/GABETROLL/Tetris3D/blob/master/images/2D_game.png?raw=true" alt="2D game mode screenshot" width=40%>